-This proxy statement and accompanying proxy card are being mailed to the stockholders of MSC Income Fund, Inc. (the "Company," "we," "us," or "our") beginning on May 25, 2023.
-Our Board of Directors (the "Board") is soliciting your proxy to vote your shares at our 2023 Annual Meeting of Stockholders (the "Annual Meeting") to be held on August 10, 2023 in the East-West Conference Rooms at 1330 Post Oak Boulevard, 2nd Floor, Houston, Texas 77056, at 9:00 AM local time.
+This proxy statement and accompanying proxy card are being mailed to the stockholders of MSC Income Fund, Inc. (the "Company," "we," "us," or "our") beginning on May 29, 2024.
+Our Board of Directors (the "Board") is soliciting your proxy to vote your shares at our 2024 Annual Meeting of Stockholders to be held on August 13, 2024 (including any postponement or adjournment thereof, the "Annual Meeting") in the East-West Conference Rooms at 1330 Post Oak Boulevard, 2nd Floor, Houston, Texas 77056, at 9:00 AM local time.

-All properly executed proxies representing shares of common stock, par value \$0.001 per share, of the Company (the "Common Stock") received prior to the Annual Meeting will be voted in accordance with the instructions marked thereon.
-If a properly executed proxy card is returned with no specification made, the shares of Common Stock will be voted "FOR" the proposal to elect each of the director nominees and "FOR" the proposal to ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm.
+All properly executed proxies representing shares of common stock, par value \$0.001 per share, of the Company (the "Shares") received prior to the Annual Meeting will be voted in accordance with the instructions marked thereon.
+If a properly executed proxy card is returned with no specification made, the Shares will be voted "FOR" the proposal to elect each of the director nominees and "FOR" the proposal to ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm.
 Any stockholder who has given a proxy has the right to revoke it at any time prior to its exercise.
-Stockholders who execute proxies may revoke them with respect to a proposal by attending the annual meeting and voting his or her shares of Common Stock in person, or by submitting a letter of revocation or a later-dated proxy to the Company at the above address prior to the date of the annual meeting.
+Stockholders who execute proxies may revoke them with respect to a proposal by attending the annual meeting and voting his or her Shares in person, or by submitting a letter of revocation or a later-dated proxy to the Company at the above address prior to the date of the annual meeting.